-The idea of making homemade vanilla extract isn’t a new one, in fact there are quite a few recipes already online.
-But today I thought I would share my version and why I prefer homemade. 🙂
+Making vanilla extract at home isn’t anything new.
+In fact there are quite a few recipes already online.
+But today I thought I would share my version of how to make homemade vanilla extract and why I prefer it over store bought. 🙂

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)